apache/parquet-format/LogicalTypes.md

 A URI-reference as defined by RFC 3986, encoded as a Parquet STRING (e.g., `s3://bucket/file.jpg`).
 The URI may be absolute or relative.
 No additional encoding (e.g., URI encoding) is applied on top of the user-provided data.
-If `uri` is not set, the value refers to the current file (a self-reference).

 ##### offset

 A byte offset indicating the start of the byte range within the referenced data.
 If not set, readers must treat the value as 0.
 If set and non-zero, readers must seek to this offset to retrieve the referenced data.
-`offset` must be set for a self-reference (`uri` not set); it is optional for an external reference (`uri` set). `offset` must not be < 0.
+`offset` may only be set together with `uri`. `offset` must not be < 0.

 ##### size

-The byte length of the stored representation.
-Must be zero or a positive integer if set.
-A value of 0 indicates an empty stored representation. `size` must be set whenever `offset` is set.
+The byte length of the referenced data.
+Must be zero or a positive integer if set; a value of 0 indicates empty referenced data. `size` must be set whenever `offset` is set.
 It may be omitted only for a whole-file external reference (`uri` set, `offset` not set), in which case the range runs to the end of the referenced file.
-Because a self-reference always sets `offset`, it must always set `size` as well.

 ##### content_type